FifthMarauder99/Computer_Vision_B/README.md

 - In the subsquent process, we determine the location of the first stave in each set of tone row / note row.
 To do so, we are using the representative gap to determine this first stave.
 We estimated that each tone row has distance not less than 3 times of the gap.
 Visually, they look like having the distance of 5 times or more of the gap, but we considered there might be some pitches in lower and high octave that rest outside the 5 stave lines.

 - This gap also is used to determined the pitch of filled notes where the distance between pitch is half of the gap.
-As we do not consider '#'(sharp note) and '♭' (flat note) sign on music note which tells if notes should be played 1 or more pitch higher or lower, we determine the pitch label based on the regular note (without # and ♭)
+As we do not consider '#'(sharp note symbol) and '♭' (flat note symbol) sign on music note which tells if notes should be played 1 or more pitch higher or lower, we determine the pitch label based on the regular note (without # and ♭).

+- After